 - 3 Best of Germany

 Germany is a Western European Country with beautiful landscapes, great beer, and a ton of history.
 Whether you want to eat and drink your way through the country, explore the outdoors, or pay respects at the Holocaust memorials, there is something for everyone in Germany.
 This guide will help you plan your whole trip.
-You can find out how much to budget, what to pack, and all of our favorite things to do while in Germany.
+You can find out how much to budget, what to pack, all of our favorite things to do, and everything you need to know about planning a trip to Germany.

 About half of the population in Germany speaks English, especially in the major cities.
 I highly recommend learning a few more common German phrases and words, this is helpful and more respectful to the citizens.
 A little bit of effort will go a long way.
 When traveling to a foreign country we always download the local language on our Google Translate app beforehand to help us out.
 If you download the language you can even use it offline which is extremely helpful.